Driving instructor training - FAQ's

 Be very wary of any company claiming you will be given all the work you need or stating you don't have to pay the franchise fee if insufficient work is provided - in our experience it inevitably turns out not to be true.

 Finally, some training providers do appear to guarantee your first years earnings by offering to give you your training fee back if you don't earn £30,000 on their franchise. however, this simply means you are commited to paying 12 months franchise fee (i.e. upwards of £8,000) to possibly get back the much smaller traing course fee!
 In otherwords it is basically worthless.
 Beware of any guarantees they are designed to appear to promise a lot but in our experience give you very little.
 The purpose is simply to get you to impulse buy a training course.

 Do you charge more per week for a trainee licence?

 We do not charge a higher franchise fee to those who would benefit from this option.
 Some driving schools will charge you up to an extra £100 per week if you join their franchise on a trainee licence.
-And what is even more annoying is that with some organisations such as Red driving school the trainee licence is essential to have any chance of passing.

 Can I work part time with LDC?